 The shit I think about staring at a spreadsheet.
 Moonlight, curfews, power-cuts.
 The adults whispering in the other room.
 Powerful ingredients in the cocktail of crumbling childhood memories.
 Fading mental snap shots.
 Sound bites with lots of forgotten gaps.
 Age blurring them all in a strange continuous perception.
 Is that what the elders told us to worship as “experience”?

-I see it just one child’s eye view of history.
+I see it as one child’s eye view of history.
 As it unfolded in his particular sheltered patch.
 We all know there are far more powerful terrible experiences.
 Stories locked inside those less fortunate kids.
 Locked by the need to move on.
 A fear of annoying people with power to make you disappear.
 The here and now needs of survival.
 Just as the more fortunate polish their LinkedIn profiles.
 All reaching for the better tomorrow in their own way.

 Never occurred to me that this might seem a Black July anniversary post.
 If it does, it’s unintentional.
 There is no sermonising flourish to end this post.
 Neither I nor the voice in my head are that smart.
 Or wise.
 Or both.
 Instead I leave you to your wisdom.
 My only call to action is the hope you will share some of your wisdom via the comment box.